gxurma/PythonCanSteering/README.md

 # PythonCanSteering
-PyQt Can Middleware for steering Elmo Cello driven BLDC drives with openpnp
+PyQt Can Middleware for steering Elmo Motion Cello driven BLDC drives with openpnp